 How It Works

 The union is made up of you and your coworkers!
 It is our voice on the job.
 The first step is talk to your coworkers about standing together and forming a union.
 You and your coworkers will form a committee to see if your coworkers are interested in forming a union.
-As healthcare professionals, we have more power when we stand together than when we try to make change alone.
-That is exactly why millions of healthcare workers in the United States and Canada have formed healthcare unions.
+As workers, we have more power when we stand together than when we try to make change alone.
+That is exactly why millions of workers in the United States and Canada have joined the IAM union.

 Step 2: The Authorization Card

 Once there is enough support for forming a union, you and your coworkers will sign union authorization cards.
-An authorization card is a simple piece of paper stating you are willing to stand with your coworkers and form a union to negotiate over the factors that affect patient care.
+An authorization card is a simple piece of paper stating you are willing to stand with your coworkers and form a union to negotiate over the factors that affect your work life.
 This includes your pay, benefits and conditions of work.
 Signing a card helps you build support for your new union and ensures that you’re ready for the next step.

 Step 3: Your Election